mdedetrich/java-premailer-wrapper/README.md

 ## Usage

-If you haven't already done so, you need to add the `Rubygems` repository, i.e.
+If you haven't already done so, you need to add the `Rubygems` maven repository, i.e.

 ```xml
 		<repository>